 It is easy to see why.
 The nation offers a lively party scene, Caribbean beaches, lush jungles and epic adventure options.
 With so much diversity, packing for Colombia can however prove pretty tricky.

 And we’re here to help, friends!
 We’ve put together this Colombia survival guide with you all your needs in mind.
 We’ll take you step-by-step through a comprehensive what to pack for Colombia plan.
-Here you’ll find a top 21-needs packing list, tips on what to wear in Colombia, an overview of weather conditions broken down by season and how to pack for them – plus some specific packing suggestions for men and women, and also what not to pack.

 Let’s get started…

 - Capacity > 30L